larryhastings/correlate/README.md

 `final_score` will be `0` and we can skip all of it.
 So we only ever compute a `final_score` when `score` is `1`.

-Since `score` is only ever used as a multiplier, we can actually ignore it.
+Since `score` is only ever used as a multiplier, we can remove it.

 Third, `cumulative_a` and `cumulative_b` are similarly easy to compute.
 They're just the number of times that key is mapped to any value in